autopilotpattern/mysql/README.md

 ### Configuration

-Pass these variables in your environment or via an `.env` file.
+Pass these variables in your environment or via an `_env` file.

 - `MYSQL_USER`: this user will be set up as the default non-root user on the node
 - `MYSQL_PASSWORD`: this user will be set up as the default non-root user on the node